Arthur Allsopp Shield

 In November the same year he was the first male in history to be inducted into the ASF – Hall of Fame.
 Allsopp passed away in 1993, but will always be remembered as a gentleman who never sought any personal recognition for the time and effort he gave to junior softball in Australia.

-In 2011 the U16 Boys’ Championships transitioned to an U17 Boys’ Championship, whilst the age group for this Championship has changed, the Arthur Allsopp Shield was retained.
+In 2011 the U16 Boys’ Championships transitioned to an U17 Boys’ Championship before it was reverted back to U16 Boys’ to keep in line with the international body and their changing age groups for World Cups., whilst the age group for this Championship has changed, the Arthur Allsopp Shield was retained.